Vicente Jara

 Vicente Anastasio Jara Segovia (born 3 February 1941) is a former professional footballer who played as a forward.

-He spent most of his career in Spain, making 107 La Liga appearances and scoring 28 goals for Córdoba, Valencia and Sabadell, scoring in two Copa del Generalísimo finals the second club (winning in 1967 and losing in 1970).
+He spent most of his career in Spain, making 107 La Liga appearances and scoring 28 goals for Córdoba, Valencia and Sabadell, scoring in two Copa del Generalísimo finals for the second club (winning in 1967 and losing in 1970).
 Born in Paraguay, he played one game for Spain in 1966.

 Club career

 Born in Asunción, Jara began playing with Club Guaraní and Club Sol de América before joining Córdoba CF of La Liga.
 In his first season in Spain, he played 28 games and scored 9 goals in 1965–66, followed by 29 games and 8 goals the following season.

 Jara transferred to Valencia CF in May 1967.
 He scored three goals in six games to help the team win the Copa del Generalísimo straight away, including the first goal of a 2–1 win over Atlético Bilbao in the final on 2 July.

 Jara returned to Córdoba in 1968, playing as they were relegated in his first season back.
 After staying in the Segunda División, he again signed for Valencia for the end-of-season cup competition and scored four goals in nine games, including a penalty equaliser in the final on 28 June 1970 that his team lost 3–1 to Real Madrid.

 Jara played a bit-part in Valencia's league-winning season under Alfredo Di Stéfano in 1970–71, before transferring to CE Sabadell FC where he was relegated a year later, subsequently retiring.
 He settled in the city of Valencia and coached youth football.